 4. Get professional help from dieticians, life coaches, or licensed therapists.

-Your daughter will have ups and downs, but there may be times she needs extra support.
+Your daughter will have ups and downs, but there may be times when she needs extra support.

 If you are concerned your daughter is suffering from severe depression, anxiety, loss, trauma, eating disorders, or drug and alcohol abuse, don’t hesitate to get help.
 This can be a frightening time for parents.
 Often times the more you try to help, the angrier your daughter gets.
 Don’t see this as a failure on your part.
 You just need another person on the daughter’s team.